No doubt about it boys and robots are a great mix. We went searching everywhere to find the best resources for a robot homeschool unit study for you.

-Well, I guess I won’t be getting a robot anytime soon but you and your boy can have some robot fun with this list.
+Well, I guess I won’t be getting a robot anytime soon but you and your boy can have some robot fun (and learning) with this homeschool unit study on robots.
 Enjoy!

 Robot Shadow Puppets:

 12 Robots to color and add details to.
-Some girl robots included but tell the boys they can share with a sister or make them look really crazy!
+Make them look really crazy cool!

-LaMaisonDeLouLou also has a neat set of Robot Cubes to make and includes printable templates to do so.
+There is also a neat set of Robot Cubes here to make.

 This Paper Climbing Robot from Housing a Forest is DIY with simple supplies: paper, string, tape, a penny, pieces of straw and a couple of beads.